Oil pipeline protesters unfurl huge banner at Vikings game

-MINNEAPOLIS (AP) - Protesters trying to stymie the Dakota Access oil pipeline unfurled a huge banner inside U.S. Bank Stadium during the Minnesota Vikings’ season finale against the Chicago Bears.
+MINNEAPOLIS (AP) - Protesters trying to stymie the Dakota Access oil pipeline sneaked up on a truss connected to the roof and rappelled down to unfurl a huge banner inside U.S. Bank Stadium during the Minnesota Vikings‘ season finale against the Chicago Bears.

-Play was not interrupted on the field during Sunday’s game, but eight rows of fans below the banner were cleared as a precaution.
+Play was not interrupted on the field during Sunday’s game, but eight rows of fans seated below the banner were cleared as a precaution.
+The two protesters - a man and a woman - were later arrested for trespassing, Minneapolis police spokesman Officer Corey Schmidt said.

 The banner urged Minneapolis-based U.S. Bank to divest from the four-state, $3.8 billion pipeline.
 Opponents contend the pipeline could affect drinking water and Native American artifacts.
 Texas-based developer Energy Transfer Partners says the pipeline will be safe.

+A similar scenario unfolded last season in Charlotte, North Carolina, during a game between the Indianapolis Colts and Carolina Panthers.
+Two protesters rappelled down from the upper deck with a banner opposing stadium sponsor Bank of America’s role in financing a liquefied natural gas export facility.

-In a statement, stadium operator SMG says two people climbed over a guard rail to access the ridge truss.
-Police are negotiating with the protesters to come down, and about a half-dozen police and firefighters in rappelling gear were seen on the truss, waiting to remove the protesters.
+U.S. Bank Stadium operator SMG released a statement saying the two Minneapolis protesters apparently climbed over a guard rail to access the ridge truss.
+Police spoke with them from a catwalk in attempt to get them to stop, and by the fourth quarter about a half-dozen police and firefighters in rappelling gear were on the truss waiting to remove the pair.

+But the protesters willingly climbed up their ropes as soon as the game was over.
+After speaking with authorities, they climbed down the stairs toward the concourse while being booed by a handful of fans who stayed to watch.

-Vikings spokesman Lester Bagley says the team’s only concern is about the “safety of our fans and guests.”
+Vikings spokesman Lester Bagley said the team’s only concern is about the “safety of our fans and guests.”

 Protesters say U.S. Bank has extended a large credit line to Energy Transfer Partners.
 U.S. Bank spokesman Dana Ripley declined comment.